dotlang/language/doc/RFE.md

 module level functions, without input that start with `_test` are considered test functions. if they are not used anywhere, will be dropped from compiler output. but you can force compiler to run them: `dotc test myProject`

+? - The concept of process mailbox means a lot of stuff in the background. replaces it with something like a channel object which we can send to or receive from functions